 - 1. Air effluent

-- 2. High-volume ambient air

-- 3. Water effluent
+- Water effluent

-- 4. Soil sampling
+- 3. Soil sampling

 BWXT NEC has established CNSC accepted Action Levels for various environmental parameters.
 An Action Level is defined in the Radiation Protection Regulations as "specific dose of radiation or other parameter that, if reached, may indicate a loss of control of part of a licensee's radiation protection program, and triggers a requirement for specific action to be taken."
 Action Levels are also applied to environmental protection.
 Action Levels are set below regulatory limits; however, they are CNSC reportable events.
 Accordingly, BWXT NEC has established Internal Control Levels for various environmental parameters that are set even lower than Action Levels to act as an early warning system.
 Internal Control Level exceedances trigger an internal investigation and corrective actions; however, they are not CNSC reportable events.
 During the reporting period, basic process objectives were established for liquid effluent.
 No Action Levels or regulatory limits were exceeded during the reporting period.